Jamil Fearrington: International

 He can play practically any position on the field, but prefers playing right back, central midfield or center back.
 Jamil has publicly stated his intention to play for the US National Team.

 Coaching career

 On 18 July 2020 it was confirmed, that Fearrington had retired and would continue at Brønshøj BK as an assistant coach.
 However, due to Brønshøj's bad results, Fearrington came in on the pitch as substitute for two games in October and November 2020.
 Brønshøj announced on 16 January 2021, that Jamil had left the club and would move to the United States.

+In April 2025 Fearrington was announced as the head coach for Brønshøj BK.